Sealing and Waterproofing Block

 - As with all projects, proper preparation is the MOST important step!
 Before a protective treatment can be applied, any non-compatible existing sealers, paints or coatings MUST be removed and the surface completely cleaned and de-greased to ensure adhesion and penetration.
 In most cases, a thorough pressure washing is all that is needed before sealing block that is clean and in good condition.
 If your block is painted or has an existing sealer that has failed or is incompatible with the new sealer you want to use, you will need to remove the old sealer or coating before re-sealing.
 Specific issues like efflorescence, rust stains or calcite should be addressed with the proper cleaners before applying any sealer or sealant.

 Penetrating Block Sealers

 - This is the type of sealer we recommend for most block sealing applications.
 This type of sealer penetrates deep into the surface, sealing out water and contaminates.
-Penetrating sealants work 100% below the surface to protect your block and mortar from within.
-These sealers do not form a film or change the look of the surface.
+Penetrating sealants work 100% below the surface to protect your block and mortar from within, while still remaining breathable.
+These sealers do not form a film or change the sheen of the surface.
+Some such as WB-75 and SB-100 leave a completely natural appearance, while others like Enhancer Shield provide color enhancement for more of that "wet look" many people desire.
 These sealers do not become slippery when wet, and can never flake, peel or chip like film-forming sealers.
 These are very effective, long lasting and offer easy application and maintenance.
 The life-span and level of protection you get from this type of sealer will depend on the quality of the product you choose.
 Penetrating sealers should never be applied over an existing sealer, unless the previous sealer was a similar and compatible penetrating sealer.

 Staining Concrete / Cinder Block